Mathematical Formulation

 hm3

-Electric transmission system
+Electricity transmission system

 \(ict^p_{ijc}\)

-Candidate line installed or not
+Candidate transmission installed or not

 {0,1}